Divisions of the University of Oxford

-The various academic faculties, departments, and institutes of the University of Oxford are organised into four divisions, each with its own Head and elected board.
-They are the Humanities Division; the Social Sciences Division; the Mathematical, Physical and Life Sciences Division; and the Medical Sciences Division.
+The academic faculties, schools, and departments of the University of Oxford are organized into four divisions, each under the leadership of a divisional head and a divisional board.
+The divisions are the Humanities Division; the Social Sciences Division; the Mathematical, Physical and Life Sciences Division; and the Medical Sciences Division.

 Humanities Division

-The Humanities Division has received considerable praise for its work at the forefront of digitising the Humanities.
-The Humanities Division has been physically expanding into the new Radcliffe Observatory Quarter in Oxford.

-The current Head of the Humanities Division is Professor Daniel Grimley, who was appointed in January 2022.
-Professor Sally Shuttleworth was Head from 2006 to 2011, Professor Shearer West served as Head between August 2011 and 2015, and Chris Wickham until 2018.

-The Division contains the following faculties and departments:
+The Humanities Division comprises the following faculties and departments: